Trent Hidlay: 2023-2024

 Hidlay wrapped up his final season of college wrestling moving up to 197 lb and finished with a 28–1 record and capturing his fourth ACC title.
 Hidlay made his second NCAA finals after defeating South Dakota State's Tanner Solan 4–1 in the semi finals.
 Hidlay finished second after a 6–1 loss to Aaron Brooks in his final match of his college career.

 Freestyle

 Age Level Freestyle

 In 2019, Hidlay captured a bronze medal at the World Junior Wrestling Championships at 86 kg.
 In 2022, Hidlay took silver at the 2022 U23 World Wrestling Championships, falling in the 86 kg finals to Japan's Tatsuya Shirai.

 2023

 In 2023, Hidlay won the Bill Farrell Memorial International defeating former three-time NCAA champ Alex Dieringer from Oklahoma State in the finals.

 2024

 Hidlay made the U.S. national team with his third-place performance at the 2024 United States Olympic trials.
 In 2024, Hidlay took silver at the Polyak & Varga Memorial Ranking Event losing to world champion Hassan Yazdani in the finals.

 2025

-Hidlay captured a bronze medal at the 2025 Zagreb ranking series going 2–1 at 86 kg.
+Hidlay captured a gold medal at the 2025 Zagreb ranking series going 2–1 at 86 kg.